Rendering transparent overlapping meshes only once in URP

 }

 And we're done!
 Or are we?
-With this configuration applied to our overlapping meshes it is true they are only rendering once to the screen.
+With this configuration applied to our overlapping meshes, it is true they are only rendering once to the screen.
 We can tell because we see no bloom effects kicking in anymore.
-However we still see some of the edges rendering where we want only the infill to render.
+However, we still see some of the edges rendering where we want only the infill to render.
 This comes down to render order: by default, all meshes are ordered based on distance from the camera.
-We can see camera position affecting our render by moving around in our scene view:
+We can see the camera position affecting our render by moving around in our scene view:

 The meshes default rendering causes them to be ordered differently based on how we look at them